Performance Analysis of Indoor VLC Network with Secure Downlink NOMA for Body Blockage Model: Introduction

 \subsection{Paper Organization}

 The rest of this paper is organized as follows. \cref{sec:system-model} describes the system model including the channel model as well as the body blockage model considered throughout this work, and \cref{sec:signal} describes the NOMA signal models and performance metrics.
 In~\cref{sec:strategies}, the proposed transmission strategies of secure NOMA in VLC are described.
 Simulation results are presented and discussed in~\cref{sec:simu}.
-Finally, conclusions are drawn in~\cref{sec:conclusion}.
+Finally, \cref{sec:conclusion} concludes this work.